 They were only a few hundred yards below the ship now.
 The autopilot kicked in, overriding the controls and guiding them on a path to take them into the landing bay.

-Something screamed by them, and Larkins briefly saw the shape of an alien fighter craft, jet-black in color.
+A dark blur flashed across her peripheral vision and Larkins briefly saw the shape of an alien fighter craft, jet-black in color.
 The cockpit was a hemispherical glass-like bubble.
 The pilot couldn’t be seen, as the cockpit was obscured by a yellow glow.
 Then the craft disappeared into a cloud.

 “Shit!
 Hanstad, get ready on the-” Larkins didn’t have a chance to finish her order.
 The cockpit canopy exploded in a shower of glass as another burst of autocannon shells slammed into it.
 Glass slivers slashed into Larkins’ face and she yelled in pain as the wind rushed in, buffeting her around in her seat.